dekuNukem/Nintendo_Switch_Reverse_Engineering/imu_sensor_notes.md

 To express the full-scale rates in both directions without saturating you can add a 15% (IMU Manufacturer) or a 20% (Nintendo).

-The new convertions will be:
+The new conversions will be:

 STMicroelectronics ±2294 dps or 70 mdps/digit: